Scattering in relativistic quantum field theory: basic concepts, tools, and results: LSZ Formalism

 in an obvious notation. \end{theorem}

-Thus the kernels of the scattering amplitudes in momentum space are obtained by restricting the (by the factor $\prod_{i=1}^n \, ( p_{i_0} - \omega(\vec{p}_i) )$) amputated Fourier transforms of the vacuum expectation values of the time--ordered products to the positive and negative mass shells, respectively.
-These are the famous LSZ reduction formulae, which provide a convenient link between the time--ordered (Green's) functions of a theory and its asymptotic particle interpretation.
+Thus the kernels of the scattering amplitudes in momentum space are obtained by restricting the (by the factor $\prod_{i=1}^n \, ( p_{i_0} - \omega(\vec{p}_i) )$) amputated Fourier transforms of the vacuum expectation values of the time-ordered products to the positive and negative mass shells, respectively.
+These are the famous LSZ reduction formulas, which provide a convenient link between the time-ordered (Green's) functions of a theory and its asymptotic particle interpretation.